 git count-objects -vH

+That lets you measure the storage effect before asking a shared repository to absorb the rewrite.
 The BFG Repo-Cleaner can still be useful when the job is narrowly:

 - remove very large blobs